vasya-zh/kampela-soldering-kit/docs/assembly-manual.md

-## Assembly instructions
+## Assembly manual

 > [!WARNING]
 > Use the safety glass and fume extractor (simple 80mm PC vent suits too) to prevent cancer and eye deseases.<br>
 > The sun is bright, the water is wet, a soldering iron is hot - be carefull!

 ## Base-board assembly

-0. You need:
+0. Tools and materials:
 - a soldering iron,
-- soldering wire,
+- a soldering wire,
 - a lot of flux,
 - any cleaning solvent to clean flux after assembly (isopropanol etc)
 - and a good side cutters.